 - Dates for 2014: Summer Show: Saturday 14th June 3 – 5 Autumn Show: Saturday 13 September 3 – 5.
 The Shows are a great social event, with teas and homemade cakes, auction of produce and games for the children.
 They are held at St Margaret’s Church Hall, Putney Park Lane.

-- use your membership card to obtain 10% DISCOUNT on goods at the following Garden Centres: Adrian Hall in Sheen, Wimbledon Gardener on Merton Road and Capital Gardens (Neals) opposite Wandsworth Prison.
+- use your membership card to obtain 10% DISCOUNT on goods at the following Garden Centres: Adrian Hall in Sheen and Capital Gardens (Neals) opposite Wandsworth Prison.

 - Come on our Trips and enjoy visits to gardens and to hear speakers.
 SEE “DIARY DATES” FOR THIS YEAR’S EVENTS!

 MEMBERSHIP COSTS: £3 or £1.50 for over 60′s per year.

 WATER CONSERVATION IS ALWAYS AN ISSUE HOWEVER MUCH IT RAINS AND WE MUST PREPARE OURSELVES TO USE LESS WATER IN OUR GARDENS.
 IT REMAINS “GOOD PRACTICE” WHATEVER THE WEATHER! (and anyway who wants to spend hours with a hose when you can be getting on with more creative tasks)

 Below is some useful advice from Wandsworth Borough Council on conserving water.